iAlexeyProkhorov/iAlexeyProkhorov/README.md

 * .NET Frameword and .NET Core development 😁;
 * JS and jQuery sometimes 😑;

-⌨ I'm currently working on qBoSlider updates and few new nopCommerce plugins.
-They will be absolutely free as my previous plugins 😃.
+⌨ Currently I working with some new K2 smartform controls and 'Nova Poshta' API client 😀.

 🤔 I’m looking for help with bug detecting in all my software.
 Nobody writes me about issues, so I still think that I writing best soft in the world😅 (no 🤨).
 So please feel free to write about founded bugs in my projects issues or discussions😉.
 <!--